lofeeeee/lofeeeee/README.md

 # 👋 Hi there, I'm Lofee

-I work in **AI and IT support**, with a background in databases, programming, and keeping systems reliable.
+I work in **IT support**, with a background in databases, programming, and keeping systems reliable.
 This GitHub is mainly a space for me to learn, experiment, and occasionally document things I find useful.

 ---